 Students concentrate on one of the following: offset presswork, composition, layout/design and keyline art (imposition), stripping, plate making, photography, or bindery.
 Potential job opportunities for students completing this course are: newspapers, advertising agencies, quick-print shops, specialty houses, offset printing firms, layout artists, photographer, press operator, bindery worker, graphic arts educator, estimator, proofreader, typesetter, and computer graphics.
 Student's social security number is required to receive CTE funding for this class.
-Dual credits through Vincennes: DESN 120: Computer Illustration, 3 credits and DESN 155: Computer Page Layout, 3 credits
+3 credits This is a CTE course, for funding and employment follow-up; the student's social security number will be needed.